On the Birational Nature of Lifting: Counter-examples in higher dimension

 \subsection{General lifting results}

-Throughout this subsection, let $A$ be a complete Noetherian local ring with residue field $k$.
+Throughout this subsection, let $A$ be a complete Noetherian local ring with perfect residue field $k$.
 We begin by recalling a result of Burns and Wahl \cite[Proposition 2.3]{bw} which shows that certain deformations can be blown-down.
 In the following form, the result is due to Cynk and van~Straten \cite[Theorem 3.1]{CvS}.

 \begin{Proposition}[Burns--Wahl, Cynk--van~Straten] Let $X$ and $Y$ be schemes over $k$.
 Let $f:Y\to X$ be a morphism such that $Rf_\ast\OO_Y=\OO_X$.
-If $Y$ lifts to $A$, then $X$ does as well.
-Explicitly, if $Y'$ is a lift of $Y$ to $A$, then we may view $\OO_{Y'}$ as a sheaf on the topological space $Y$; the topological space of $X$ endowed with the sheaf $f_*\OO_{Y'}$ is a lift of $X$ to $A$. \end{Proposition}
+If $Y$ formally lifts to $A$, then $X$ does as well.
+Explicitly, if $Y'$ is a formal lift of $Y$ to $A$, then we may view $\OO_{Y'}$ as a sheaf on the topological space $Y$; the topological space of $X$ endowed with the sheaf $f_*\OO_{Y'}$ is a lift of $X$ to $A$. \end{Proposition}

 We continue with a simple lifting result, which shows that in certain cases, Question \ref{question} has an affirmative answer.
+On the other hand, the counter-examples in \S\ref{subsec:higher-dim-counter-ex} below will show that one should neither expect the converse lifting implications to hold nor to hope for more general lifting results in dimension at least $3$.

-\begin{Proposition} Let $f:Y\to X$ be a birational morphism between two smooth proper varieties over a field $k$. \begin{enumerate} \item If $Y$ lifts to $A$, then $X$ does as well. \item If $f$ is the blow-up of a closed point and $X$ lifts to $A$, then $Y$ lifts to $A$. \item If $f$ is the blow-up of a smooth subvariety $Z\subset X$ and $Y$ lifts to $A$, then so do $Z$ and $X$.
-Moreover, there also exists a lift of $Z$ as subvariety of $X$. \end{enumerate} \end{Proposition}
+\begin{Proposition} Let $f:Y\to X$ be a birational morphism between two smooth proper varieties over $k$. \begin{enumerate} \item If $Y$ lifts formally to $A$, then $X$ does as well. \item If $f$ is the blow-up of a closed point and $X$ lifts formally to $A$, then $Y$ lifts to $A$. \item If $f$ is the blow-up of a smooth subvariety $Z\subset X$ of codimension at least $2$, and if $Y$ lifts formally to $A$, then so do $Z$ and $X$.
+Moreover, there also exists a formal lift of $Z$ as a subvariety of $X$. \end{enumerate} \end{Proposition}

 \begin{proof} By \cite[Corollary 3.2.4]{rulling}, we have $Rf_\ast\OO_Y=\OO_X$, and so (1) follows from Proposition \ref{burns-wahl}.